 Like most hiring managers, employers hiring recent graduates look for candidates with a mix of soft skills and hard skills.

+Soft skills are skills required of applicants regardless of the industry; they're personal attributes and social abilities.
 Examples of soft skills from the NACE survey include teamwork, written and verbal communication, and flexibility/adaptability.

 Being a team player, having strong communication and interpersonal skills, and being able to analyze data and knowing what to do with it, are all important to hiring managers.

 Tips for Including Skills on Your Resume

-Hiring managers review many resumes and it can be hard to differentiate between candidates when most of them have basically the same set of qualifications.
+Hiring managers review many resumes, and it can be hard to differentiate between candidates when most of them have basically the same set of qualifications.

-Also be sure to list the skills you have that the employer has noted as "required" or "recommended" in the job posting.
+Help your application to stand out from the crowd by including a mix of experiences that highlight a blend of the most sought-after hard and soft skills on the list of in-demand skills.
+Also, be sure to list the skills you have that the employer has noted as "required" or "recommended" in the job posting.
 The closer you are to a match for the job, the better your chances of getting chosen for a job interview.

-You can include some of your skills in a “Skills” section of your resume, in which you list your skills that relate to the particular job.
+- Set up a Skills Section: You can include some of your skills in a “Skills” section of your resume, in which you list your skills that relate to the particular job.

-If particular hard skills are required for a job (such as knowledge of a specific software program) be sure to explicitly list those skills on your resume.
+- Match Your Skills to the Job: Wherever you decide to place your skills on your resume, be sure to tailor your list of skills to a particular job.
+Use the keywords listed in the job description to ensure your resume is a strong match.
+If particular hard skills are required for a job (such as knowledge of a specific software program), explicitly list those skills on your resume.
 You can find even more resume writing tips here.